 Bali is generally safer than the headlines suggest, but with close to four million tourists hitting its shores every year, it’s statistically natural that some travellers may have problems.
 Party safe, always wear a helmet when riding a bike or scooter, be respectful, and don’t do anything you wouldn’t do in your home country, and you’re on track for the holiday of a lifetime.

-Are you looking for more top things to do in Bali: Tours, activities, attractions and other things?
-Let’s check it out at here.
+Are you looking for more Bali travel guide and top things to do in Bali: Tours, activities, attractions and other things?
+Read more: Bali travel blog — The fullest Bali travel guide blog for a budget trip to Bali, Indonesia.